 Choosing Your Stencil Design

 This bone inlay dresser stencil kit came in 5 pieces, and I had a choice of small or large.
 I chose the large based on the dimensions of the stencil and dresser.
 The stencil kit wasn’t a perfect fit on the dresser drawers, and I’m pretty sure that is why they come in a set of 5.
 This allows the user to be creative with the designs.
 Nothing is cookie-cutter about this stencil.

 Stenciling The Bone Inlay Dresser

 Start by painting the base of the dresser in a color of your choice.
-This color I’m using today is Coffee Bean by Dixie Belle.
+The color I’m using today is Coffee Bean by Dixie Belle.
 One of the reasons I chose this paint is because it has a matte finish and does not require a sealer.
 The instructions on the stencil package suggest that stenciling works best on a matte paint finish.
 I painted 2 coats of the chalk mineral over the base of the dresser and allowed it to dry overnight.
 24 hours is recommended before stenciling the Bone Inlay on the dresser.

 The Stencil Brush

 For this bone inlay dresser stencil project, I opted to use a stencil brush.
 I have used rollers and sponges in the past on smaller projects with less detail that worked great.
 But because of the intricate pattern, I feel like I have more control over the paint using a stencil brush.

 Customizing The Bone Inlay Stencil

 Here’s the fun part!
 You may have to do a bit of homework on this one as the stencils aren’t always the correct size.
-I sat down with the bone inlay stencils and made a diagram on paper before of how I thought the design would look on the dresser.
+I sat down with the bone inlay stencils and made a diagram on paper before applying the design to the dresser.
 You can mix the stencils up by using a part of one and the other part of another.
 It’s okay if you have to trim the stencil to fit.
-I trimmed the small one to fit inside the panels and used a long piece of tape to kill the design where I wanted it to end.
+I trimmed the small one to fit inside the panels and used a long tape to kill the design where I wanted it to end.